 A compact processor with a 3-cup bowl is ideal for individuals and others who plan to use their processor for cooking smaller portions of foods, liquids, dips, and more.

-It can suit your requirements while reducing clean-up and taking up substantially smaller storage capacity.
+It can suit your requirements while reducing clean-up and substantially smaller storage capacity.

 Which Attachment Should You Use to Mix Pizza Dough in a Food Processor?